Christina's Cucina

 I have had my Dad’s fish and chips in Scotland from his shop using the freshest haddock from the North Sea.
 I’ve had many delightful afternoon teas in England, with the freshest scones and cream!

-I’ve eaten mouth-watering pastries in Paris, authentic apple strudel in Germany, and the tastiest Weiner Schnitzel in Austria.
-Chocolate in Switzerland is the best, homemade pasta in Italy is heaven on earth, and trying fresh swordfish in Sicily was phenomenal.
+I’ve eaten mouth-watering pastries in Paris, authentic apple strudel in Germany, and the tastiest weiner schnitzel in Austria.
+Chocolate in Switzerland is the best, homemade pasta in Italy is heaven on earth, and trying fresh swordfish and arancini in Sicily was phenomenal.

 Eating just picked sweetcorn in Michigan, and having homegrown citrus and avocados in California are other delicious experiences I’ve been fortunate to have.
 I think you get the idea.

-To me, a food snob isn’t a person who enjoys and knows good food, it’s someone who refuses to eat at some place that’s less than 5 stars or a Michelin star restaurant.
+To me, a food snob isn’t a person who enjoys and knows good food, it’s someone who refuses to eat at some place that’s less than a high end, 5 star establishment, or a Michelin star restaurant.
 What do you think a food snob is?

 ✧